In the past few days, I imagined being a house seller wanting to find the ideal moment to put my house on the real estate market.

 This one is a tougher nut to crack.

-From a seller’s perspective, you might think that, of course, you should also put your house on the market in December and January when the demand is the highest.
+Sellers may think they should also put their house on the market in December and January when the demand is the highest.

 So maybe we should put supply and demand into relation and create a ratio.